 - 6 heaped tbsp.
 Badam Drink Mix, I used MTR brand

-- Mix Badam Drink Mix with 2 table spoons of milk and make a thick paste.
+- Take 2 tbsp. of milk and to it add MTR badam mix powder.
+Make a thick paste.
 Set aside.

 - In the meantime, gently squeeze rasgullas to remove extra syrup.
 Be careful, squeeze gently or you can use lemon squeezer to do the job.
 Set aside.